-It wasn’t so long ago that ‘telephone sales’ was considered the new big thing.
-At a time when being a rep typically meant door-to-door house calls, being able to pick up a landline and speak directly into someone’s ear revolutionised the way sales representatives communicated with their prospects.
+It wasn’t so long ago that sales calls were considered the new big thing.
+At a time when being a rep typically meant door-to-door house calls, the ability to pick up a landline and speak directly into someone’s ear revolutionised the way you could communicate with your prospects.

-Just imagine how much time it saved and how much more convenient it must have been!
+Just imagine how much time it saved and how much more convenient it must have been, at the time!

-But like all technology, the phone moved on, and our relationship with it changed accordingly.
-For sales reps on the front line, this was felt as a growing disconnect between seller and prospect.
+Like all technology, the phone moved on, and our relationship with it changed accordingly.
+For sales reps on the front line, this was marked by a growing disconnect between seller and prospect.
 Over time, people became fed up with unsolicited calls.
 ‘Gatekeepers’ were introduced.

 The phone is gradually being replaced by a newer piece of technology that offers a bigger feeling of inclusion, social engagement, and productivity.
 Yes, we’re talking about video and it's got a key part to play in field sales enablement.

 Video adds a whole new dimension to the traditional sales call.
 You’re no longer just a voice in someone’s ear; you can read their body language and put a face to the name and break the ice in a way that a voice over the phone can’t achieve.

 “Over 50% of marketing professionals worldwide name video as the type of content with the best ROI.”
 Adobe

 If you’re in field sales, the concept of not meeting with people in person can be daunting, but video sales is one of the best ways to step into today’s ever-connected world.
 You don’t have to drive miles and miles to nurture and relationship-build with a target account.
 The same connection can be replicated online with personalised videos, video chats, and meetings.

 So how can you adopt video across your sales team?
 Where do you start, and what should you look out for?
 We’ve put together a step-by-step process to get you there in five days.